qoherent/ria-hub-docs/docs/content/Usage/actions/quickstart.md

 ### Set up runner

-Gitea Actions requires [act runner](https://gitea.com/gitea/act_runner) to run the jobs.
+RIA Hub Actions requires [act runner](https://gitea.com/gitea/act_runner) to run the jobs.
-In order to avoid consuming too many resources and affecting the Gitea instance, it is recommended to start runners on separate machines from the Gitea instance.
+In order to avoid consuming too many resources and affecting the RIA Hub instance, it is recommended to start runners on separate machines from the RIA Hub instance.

 You can use the [pre-built binaries](http://dl.gitea.com/act_runner) or the [docker images](https://hub.docker.com/r/gitea/act_runner/tags) to set up the runner.